XWangLabTHU/cfDNApipe/README.md

 &emsp; Once done, the program will print "Background reference check finished!", then users can do the analyzing steps.

-### Section 2.2: Perform build-in WGBS Analysis Pipeline
+### Section 2.2: Execute build-in WGBS Analysis Pipeline

 &emsp; cfDNApipe provides an integrated pipeline for paired/single end WGBS/WGS data, user can use it easily by assigning fastq sequencing files as the input of the pipeline.
 All the parameters used in pipeline are carefully selected after numerous tests.